 We use ideas from Guy Claxton’s ‘Building Learning Power to help the children become effective learners and develop good learning habits with our learning friends.

 Assembly or ‘Collective Worship’ is a special time during our school day where all staff and children come together to address values and morals with a broadly Christian theme.

-We offer a broad range of clubs for children to enjoy after school including dance, drama, art, tennis and multipsorts.
+We offer a broad range of clubs for children to enjoy after school.
+Please see our clubs page for more information.

 These provide valuable opportunities and enrich learning.
 Visitors such as artists, musicians and theatre groups are also invited into school to add breadth and stimulation to children’s learning.